joenandez/codename_slashflow/README.md

 ## Workflow Commands

-The workflow consists of five core commands that guide you through the complete development lifecycle:
+The workflow consists of six core commands that guide you through the complete development lifecycle:

 ### 🚀 `/new_task` - Task Creation
 **Purpose**: Initialize new development tasks with proper context and planning.